eslam3kl/3klCon/README.md

 ## Description
 Full Automation Recon tool which works with Small and Medium scopes.

-Recommended to use it on VPS machine, it'll discover secrets and searching for vulnerabilities
+ّIt's recommended to use it on VPS, it'll discover secrets and searching for vulnerabilities

 **So, Welcome and let's deep into it <3**